stormchaserroleplaying/stormchaserRPG/Spellcasting/WhatisaSpell/SpellPoints/index.md

 ## Recovering Spell Points
 Finishing a long rest restores any expended spell points (see [the rules on resting](https://stormchaserroleplaying.com/stormchaserRPG/Adventuring/Resting/)).

-When a spellcaster takes a breather or a short rest, they may spend their hit die to recover spell points, instead of using them to recover hit points.
+When a spellcaster takes a breather or a short rest, they may spend their stamina dice to recover spell points, instead of using them to recover hit points.
 A spellcaster who chooses to do this rolls their spell point die and recovers that number of spell points.

 > ## Variant: Short Rest Spell Point Recovery
 > If you wish to play a mage that normally recovers its spell points on a long rest, but you would prefer to recover your spell points on a short rest, see the **Spell Points for Short Rest Spellcasters** table below.
 Such classes have roughly one third as many spell points as a full caster, including expected spell point recovery via hit dice.
 It is expected that characters have two short rests per day.